jlesage/docker-handbrake/README.md

 [cont-init   ] 54-check-optical-drive.sh: no usable optical drives found.
 ```

-In this case, it's clearly indicated that `/dev/sr0` needs to be exposed to the
+This indicates that `/dev/sr0` needs to be exposed to the container.
-container.

 > [!NOTE]
-> The container's log can be viewed by running the command
+> View the container’s log by running `docker logs <container_name>`.
-> `docker logs <container name>`.

-Alternatively, Linux devices can be found by executing the following command on
+Alternatively, identify Linux devices from the host by running:
-the **host**:

 ```
 lsscsi -k
 ```

-From the command's output, the last column associated to an optical drive
-indicates the Linux device that should be exposed to the container.
-In the
+The output's last column for an optical drive indicates the device to expose.
-following output example, `/dev/sr0` would be exposed:
+The following example shows that `/dev/sr0` should be exposed:

 ```
 [0:0:0:0]    disk    ATA      SanDisk SSD PLUS 9100  /dev/sda